JuanGit137/lab9wt/README.md

-This is my Lab 6 work.
-I had some problems with the message show and the chat show, but the rest is fine.
-Greetings!
+Hello, this is my lab9 work.
+If you register yourself with an email containing the word "admin" (for example, admin@example.com), you will have access to certain additional buttons and actions.
+Sorry for the mix of styles and languages, it will be fixed.